thiswasmadeonawhim/TestGacha/README.md

 # TestGacha
-Alterations to NadekoBot to suit my nerdy, gacha needs Based on work done by Hanifish
+Alterations to NadekoBot to suit my nerdy, gacha needs<br>
+Based on work done by Hanifish